-The 10 Minute Practice
+The 10-Minute Practice

-10 minutes a day on one of the following exercises, or a combination of exercises, can help keep a musician in tip-top musical shape.
+Spend 10 minutes a day on one of the following exercises, or a combination of exercises, can help keep a musician in tip-top musical shape.
 Note, if using a combination of exercises, spend at least 2.5 minutes on each exercise to benefit musical muscles.
 Alternating days on exercises is fine, too.
 Any practice is better than no practice.

 1. Long Tones

-Long tones are exactly what they sounds like: holding tones for a long time.
+Long tones are exactly what the term sounds like: holding tones for a long time.
 Starting off in the easiest range of the instrument (voices count!) is best, and the note chosen should be held as long as possible.
 Seeing spots means it’s too long, but having a lot of air left over means the tone isn’t held long enough.
 Long tones help keep the embouchure in shape and the lungs strong.

 2. Practice with Volume

-Playing high notes softly requires quite a bit of control on an instrument, and even the most non-musically inclined person can instantly tell the difference between a “good” high note, and a “bad” one.
+Playing high notes softly requires quite a bit of control on an instrument, and even the most non-musically inclined person can instantly tell the difference between a “good” high note and a “bad” one.
 If a high note is played with too much volume the sound will distort and crack (and babies will scream, dogs will bark, and glasses will break).
-Keep the corners of the mouth firm when blowing high notes, and over time, notes will become easier to play and nicer to hear.
+Keep the corners of the mouth firm when blowing high notes and, over time, notes will become easier to play and nicer to hear.

 3. High Note Practice Using Register/Octave Key (Woodwinds)

-The best method for woodwind players to practice high notes and keeping control is to play a low note first, then add the register or octave key for the higher pitch.
+The best method for woodwind players to practice high notes and keep control is to play a low note first, and then add the register or octave key for the higher pitch.
 Start with the lowest note, then lift one finger at a time while blowing from low to high.
 For a challenge, start from high, then play to low.

 4. Blowing High Notes (Brass)